Tandem Diabetes and Dexcom – Big Winners with Control-IQ + World’s First Interoperable Closed Loop

 History of iAIDs

-In the past, wearers of diabetes devices would be encumbered with outdated and less accurate equipment for years until their insurance company replaced the entire system.
-If a particular component such as a more accurate CGM became available, it would not work with other components nor those of another manufacturer.
+Previously, wearers of diabetes devices tolerated outdated, less-accurate equipment for years until their insurance replaced the entire system.
+If a more accurate CGM became available, it would not work with other components nor those from another manufacturer.
 This shackled device wearers to one manufacturer when another offered improved technology.

-The Juvenile Diabetes Research Foundation (JDRF) addressed this issue in August 2017 by encouraging the FDA to consider an Open Protocols Initiative to allow plug and play iAID components to be readily interchanged to give users more choices and better access.
-Seven months later in March 2018, the FDA introduced the first component in a full plug and play iAID system when it approved Dexcom’s G6 CGM as the first (and so far only) interoperable plug and play iCGM.
+The Juvenile Diabetes Research Foundation (JDRF) addressed this issue in August 2017 when it encouraged the FDA to consider an Open Protocols Initiative that would allow plug and play iAID components to be readily interchanged.
+This initiative was designed to give device wearers more choices and better access.
+Seven months later, the FDA approved the first plug and play iAID component as Dexcom’s G6 CGM.
+The G6 became the first (and so far only) interoperable plug and play iCGM.

-Dexcom earned the iCGM designation by demonstrating sufficient glucose accuracy and the ability to work interactively with an ACE Pump or iController through BLE communication to securely share glucose data.
+Dexcom earned the iCGM designation by demonstrating sufficient glucose accuracy and the ability to work interactively to share glucose data with an ACE Pump or iController.
 Neither of the other components existed in 2018.
-Tandem added the second component in February 2019, when the FDA awarded its t:slim X2 pump an ACE designation.
-Then Friday, December 13, 2019, became a landmark for people with insulin-requiring diabetes with approval of Control-IQ and the first iAID.
+Tandem added the second component in February 2019, when the FDA awarded its ACE designation to the t:slim X2 pump.
+Friday, December 13, 2019, became a landmark for people with insulin-requiring diabetes with approval of Control-IQ and the first iAID.
 See our complete analysis of Current Closed Loop Options.